osg-htc/networking/docs/perfsonar/tools_scripts/README.md

 * NetworkManager (`nmcli`) is required.
 The script checks for the presence of

 `nmcli` and will abort if it is not installed.
-Install NetworkManager via your distribution's package manager before running.
+Install NetworkManager via your distribution's package manager beforerunning.

 ## Dependencies and package install hints